 Are the doors in your home sticky, narrow or just plain unwieldy?
 For most of us, this can be a big annoyance.
 However, for seniors, it can be a significant impediment to mobility in the home and overall home access for seniors.

-Fortunately, there are many things you can do to improve the situation and make daily life a little easier.
+Fortunately, there are many things you can do to improve the situation to make daily life a little easier and protect seniors from a medical emergency.

 Here are some ideas: